SNStatComp/webtextclassifier/README.md

 - Find your output in the configured output directory

 # Other info
-This code further works on the prototype developed during a meeting in Lissabon for [AIML4OS WP12](https://github.com/AIML4OS/WP12/tree/main/wp12_hackathon),
+This code further works on the prototype developed during a meeting in Lisbon for [AIML4OS WP12](https://github.com/AIML4OS/WP12/tree/main/wp12_hackathon),